What Is an I-601 Waiver?

 How Does USCIS Decide Whether to Approve an I-601 Waiver?

-While there are many grounds on which an applicant can be found inadmissible, a selected few are listed below to provide examples of circumstances under which USCIS will approve a 601 waiver.
+While there are many grounds for finding an applicant inadmissible, a few are listed below to provide circumstances under which USCIS will approve a 601 waiver.

 Health Related Grounds